primatejs/primate/README.template.md

 ### HTML

-Create a `user-index.html` component in `components`
+Create an HTML component in `components/user-index.html`.

 ```html
 <!-- serving-content/user-index.html -->
 ```

-Create a route and use the HTML handler to serve
+Serve the component in your route.

 ```js
 // serving-content/html.js